n7get/noderig/INSTALL-Windows.md

 `copy settings.js settings.js-orig`

-Copy and paste the following text into a file called settings.js.patch:
+Copy and paste the following text into a file called settings.js.patch or download the patch from files/settings.js.patch on the Github page:
 ```diff
 --- settings.js-orig	2021-01-18 08:35:16.417432800 -0800
 +++ settings.js	2021-02-10 18:15:27.264486600 -0800